-Figure 8 shows, for both architectures, the size of the average dominated hypervolume per threads (from 7 to 15) as a function of the number of layers and the iteration count.
+Figure 8 shows, for both architectures, the size of the dominated hypervolume as a function of the number of layers and the iteration count.
 We observe that as the number of layers increases so does the size of the dominated hypervolume.
 Interestingly, increasing the number of iterations has only a modest effect on hypervolume size.
 Five hundred iterations appears to be enough to capture the basic shape of the Pareto frontier, and while more iterations refine that shape there are no large changes observed.